nathanl/authority/README.md

 ## Overview

 Still here?
 Reading is fun!
 You always knew that.
 Time for a deeper look at things.

-Authority gives you a clean and easy way to say, in your Rails app, **who** is allowed to do **what** with your models.

-It requires that you already have some kind of user object in your application, accessible from all controllers (like `current_user`).

 The goals of Authority are: